apache/incubator-hugegraph-ai/hugegraph-llm/README.md

 # 4. Create virtual env and install dependencies
 # Should be run in the project root directory.
+uv venv --python 3.10
-uv venv && source .venv/bin/activate
+source .venv/bin/activate
 # 'uv sync' is more robust.
 Use '--extra all' to install all optional dependencies.
 uv sync --extra all
 cd hugegraph-llm/